Supply Chain Management (SCM)

-Supply Chain Management (SCM) is the oversight of materials, information, and finances as they move from supplier to manufacturer to wholesaler to retailer to consumer.
+Supply Chain Management (SCM) refers to the comprehensive process of overseeing the flow of materials, information, and finances as they move from suppliers through manufacturers and distributors to the end consumer.

 What is SCM?